wheatstalk/ecs-service-extension-listener-rules/README.md

   rules: [
     // Serve requests for 'www.example.com' - will be priority 10000
     ListenerRulesExtension.hostHeader('www.example.com'),
-    // Register the wildcard host header so that has the priority 39999 ListenerRulesExtension.hostHeader('*.example.com', {
+    // Register the wildcard host header with the priority 39999 ListenerRulesExtension.hostHeader('*.example.com', {
       priority: 39999,
     }),